mjl-p4/accelerated_io_tools/README.md

   buffer_size=B                         :: the units into which the loaded file(s) are initially split
                                            when first redistributed across the cluster,
-                                           specified in bytes; default is 8MB. chunk_size=C                          :: the chunk size along the third dimension of the result array should not be required often as the buffer_size actually controls how much data goes in each chunk default is 10,000,000.
+                                           specified in bytes; default is 8MB. chunk_size=C                          :: the chunk size along the third dimension of the result array.
+                                           Should not be required often as the buffer_size actually controls how much data goes in each chunk.
+                                           Default is 10,000,000.
 If buffer_size is set, this value is automatically changed to buffer_size as an over_estimate.
 Returned array:
  If split_on_dimension=0 (default), the schema is as follows